Lil' Rob X La Vuelta

 May 7th, 2019

 Unbelievable that I bought a Mamiya Super 23 Press for $25.
 During my regular thrift store rounds, I was fixated on a lonely black bag inside a display case that, unbeknownst to me, was holding a vintage Mamiya rangefinder with 6x9 back.
 Seeing the beautiful 100mm f2.8 Sekor coupled to the body was an additional surprise.
 I'll be purchasing 120mm film and praying it fairs well.
 It certainly shoots and sounds like it's working.
 My first experience with 120mm wasn't a pleasant one.
 I bought a Bronica S2 in Mexico City some years ago that resulted in becoming a money pit.
 Hopefully, this is Mamiya can both join my kit ,and meditations.
-1967 was the year it was introduced and the fact that it's survived long enough to meet my eye has making me feeling something I haven't in a fairly long time.
-I wasn't familiar with what I was feeling the first time this came about...don't expect much of an answer from me if you inquire about it.
-If the film I buy survives I'll share the best shots.
+1967 was the year it was introduced and the fact that it's survived long enough to meet my eye has me feeling something I haven't in a fairly long time.

 April 19th, 2019

-MÍrame serves to preserve the imperative, yet overlooked American history occurring before the eyes of the majority Chicanos.
+MÍrame serves to preserve the imperative, yet overlooked American history occurring before the eyes of the majority Chicanos and the rest of America.
 During times where Mexican-American culture is increasingly adopted for mass-marketing and instant online gratification, we're in a sense forgetting about who we were as a people less than twenty years ago.
 We, as Chicanos(latinos), are experiencing an incredible transition.
 This experience is us becoming the majority racial demographic of the United States of America.
 This unbeknown inheritance of America is distracting many from the drastic, at times self inflicted, changes taking place inside the barrios of San Diego, and across the country.

 Eva's 4th birthday